Bounding the Number of Minimal Transversals in Tripartite 3-Uniform Hypergraphs

-We are interested in the number of minimal transversals that arise in tripartite 3-uniform hypergraphs.
+Here, we are interested in the number of minimal transversals that arise in tripartite 3-uniform hypergraphs.
+Such hypergraphs correspond to 3-dimensional Boolean datasets, e.g. data describing \emph{objects} by sets of \emph{attributes} under different \emph{conditions}, and the enumeration of their minimal transversals is involved in the mining of different patterns such as triadic concepts~\cite{lehmann1995triadic,ignatov2015triadic} and association rules~\cite{missaoui2011mining}.
 We denote by $f_3(n)$ the maximum number of minimal transversals in such hypergraphs of order $n$.
-The construction of the matching for bipartite graphs can be taken to tripartite 3-uniform hypergraphs on $n$ vertices, and gives $3^{n/3}\approx 1.4422^n$ minimal transversals.

-Moreover, by fixing the vertices taken in two of the three sets of vertices, there is only one way to pick the remaining vertices.
-A naive upper bound is then found by considering that all subsets from two of the three sets of vertices can appear in minimal transversals, which gives a bound of $2^{n/3}\times2^{n/3}=4^{n/3}\approx 1.5874^n$ minimal transversals.
+In 1965, Moon and Moser~\cite{moon1965cliques} provided a construction of a graph of order $n$ that contains $3^{n/3}$ independent sets.
+This number is reached by using a disjoint union of $K_3s$.
+The same construction can be adapted to $(3,3)$-hypergraphs as illustrated in Figure~\ref{fig:MnMs33sisi}: a set of disjoint 3-edges will form a $(3,3)$-hypergraph with $3^{n/3} = 1.4422^n$ minimal transversals, hence $f_3(n)\geq 1.4422^n$.